innV0/innV0.com/innV0_logseq/pages/PragInn.md

-# 🧠 PragInn: Pragmatic Innovation Framework
+# 🧠 PragInn (Pragmatic Innovation Framework)
+collapsed:: true
 	- ## Actionable innovation for YOUR organization
 	- ## ❓ Do any of these sound familiar?
 	  collapsed:: true